BREMSS facilitates and provides quality education to EMS providers and agencies

-The ADPH Office of EMS has authorized BREMSS to approve Continuing Medical Education within our region as well as facilitate and oversee others courses including:
+The ADPH Office of EMS has authorized BREMSS to approve Continuing Medical Education within our region as well as facilitate and oversee other courses

 BREMSS AHA TC